-5 Impairment costs and discontinued operations
+6 Impairment costs and discontinued operations

-In 2021, there were no impairment costs in the year whereas in prior year, there were restructuring charges of \$12.1m relating to the OneEthos restructure.
-In the year, the Group had costs in relation to an operation that was discontinued in 2017.
+In the current year, there were no discontinued operations or restructuring charges.
+In 2021, the Group had costs in relation to an operation that was discontinued in 2017.
 An outstanding legal arbitration was concluded with a \$13.6m judgement against the business.

-5 Impairment costs and discontinued operations (continued)
+6 Impairment costs and discontinued operations (continued)